Salt & Soil

 Site visit in September 2015, early progress on the stone

 Salt & Soil has sold internationally, and is now in its fourth print-run.

 Some of my most delightful inclusions

-Here it is on the stunning banner created by Dunbar Dementia Carers Support Group with Fiona Hermse of Luminate.
-I had visited this wonderful, talented and fun group on several occasions to share my poetry and harp music, and was honoured to have my poem included on their banner, commissioned by Artichoke 14-18 NOW WW1 Centenary Art Commissions 100 Years 100 Banners PROCESSIONS and designed by Fiona Hermse.
+Here it is on the stunning banner created by Dunbar Dementia Carers Support Group designed by Fiona Hermse of Luminate.
+I had visited this wonderful, talented and fun group on several occasions to share my poetry and harp music.
+It is such an honour to have my poem included on their banner that was commissioned by Artichoke 14-18 NOW WW1 Centenary Art Commissions 100 Years 100 Banners PROCESSIONS.
 Some of us marched in Edinburgh on 10 June 2018 along with thousands and thousands of others marking the anniversary of women gaining the vote.